• Skip to primary navigation

 wild mushrrom and goat cheese pizza made with puff pastry on serving platter with rosemary and balsamic drizzle

 Puff pastry makes everything feel a little bit more formal and fancy.
 Don't ya think?
-Even pizza becomes elegant and guest worthy.
+Even pizza becomes elegant and guest-worthy.

-When I want a quick, kinda fancy dish to impress a few friends with on Friday night, or maybe just impress my husband, I reach for a package of frozen puff pastry dough.
+When I want a quick, kinda fancy dish to impress a few friends on a Friday night, or maybe just impress my husband, I reach for a package of frozen puff pastry dough.
 It's easy.
 And it always feels like a treat.

 TIP: Puff pastry is always impressive.
 It's great to have on hand for easy entertaining.
 So keep some in your freezer, especially during the holiday season.
 This puff pastry pizza would be just perfect on the night you are decorating the tree.